auth0/auth0-deploy-cli/docs/keyword-replacement.md

 ## Array Concatenation

 You may encounter situations where you would want to concatenate values onto a static array through keyword replacement.
 There is no special syntax to support this case, however, it is possible to achieve this by escaping double quotes in a single string that contains the appropriate values and injecting with the `##` keyword syntax.
+This technique works for both the [YAML and directory formats](./available-resource-config-formats.md).

-### Example
+### Example `config.json`

 ```json
 {